Install Firefox on Linux

 To install Firefox using your distribution package manager, please refer to your Linux distribution's documentation.

 This method is recommended because it ensures Firefox and all the required libraries are installed and configured optimally for your distribution.
 However, there may be a small delay between the official release of a new version of Firefox and the moment when your distribution updates the version it distributes.
-Your distribution may also distribute it without the Firefox branding or only distribute the ESR version.
+Your distribution may also distribute it without the Firefox branding or only distribute the ESR.

 Install from Flatpak